 - Large-scale EMSL research topics.
-Each year, the call for Large-Scale EMSL Research proposals identifies selected topics of interest within each of EMSL's science areas.
-The topics announced in each call are developed by the science area leads, in concert with EMSL and DOE leadership, to focus user activities to accelerate results in emerging science areas of interest to EMSL, BER and DOE.
-Proposals are valid for two years. - Requests to use multiple facilities.
+Each year, the call for Large-Scale EMSL Research proposals identifies selected topics of interest within each of EMSL's Science Areas.
+The topics announced in each call are developed by the Science Area leads, in concert with EMSL and DOE leadership, to focus user activities to accelerate results in emerging science areas of interest to EMSL, BER, and DOE.
+Accepted projects are valid for 24 months. - Requests to use multiple facilities.
 The call for FICUS Research proposals includes opportunities to request the use of multiple user facilities with one proposal.
-Joint facility applications are part of the FICUS program (Facilities Integrating Collaborations for User Science), which was initially developed by user facilities stewarded by the Department of Energy Office of Biological and Environmental Research.
+Joint facility applications are part of the FICUS program, which was initially developed by user facilities stewarded by DOE-BER.
 Applications typically follow special proposal requirements and review processes, and details are provided with the call.
-For example, the call between EMSL and DOE's Joint Genome Institute (JGI) provides a unique opportunity for researchers to combine the power of JGI's genomics and EMSL's unique imaging, omics and computational resources in one research project.
+For example, the call between EMSL and DOE's Joint Genome Institute (JGI) provides a unique opportunity for researchers to combine the power of JGI's genomics and EMSL's unique imaging, -omics, and computational resources in one research project.
 Accepted projects are valid for 24 months.

 Teaming on research campaigns.
 The winter cycle may include opportunities to partner with EMSL staff and other research teams on topics that require multiple methods and approaches for combined experimental and computational research and advanced data integration.
 These campaigns are typically multi-institutional and larger in scope.
-Research campaigns require a letter of intent, and selected authors are invited to work with EMSL staff to develop more fully a project plan to be submitted as a full proposal.
+Research campaigns require an LOI, and selected authors are invited to work with EMSL staff to develop more fully a project plan to be submitted as a full proposal.
 Research campaigns can be valid for multiple years and will be based on the selected project design.